30 or 33 credit hours

 - International master's students (students on F-1 visas) may be eligible for Curricular Practical Training (CPT) while studying for a degree and Optional Practical Training (OPT) after completion of a degree.
 Information and forms are available from the Career Management Center (CMC) and the International Center.

-- The CS department is firm on the requirement of a grade point average (GPA) of at least 3.0 and completion of 18 credit hours of coursework before a student can be eligible for a CPT.
+- The CS department is firm on the requirements of a grade point average (GPA) of at least 3.0 to be eligible for a CPT or OPT.
+Students who do not meet this criterion should consult with the International Center to discuss their options.
 Note that a GPA falling below 3.0 will cause eligibility for a CPT to be revoked, even if permission forms have already been signed.